WhiteElephant-abc/datapackets-functions-LIB/README-en_us.md

 **However, since the data pack involves many commands, lower versions may not be able to use all functions.
 The applicable versions of all functions will not be noted separately below.**

-**Please install the resource pack at the same time to provide localized content (v3.2+).
-Otherwise, the language of the data pack will be zh_cn.**
+**Please install the resource pack simultaneously to provide localized content (v3.2+).
+Otherwise, the language of the data packet will be zh_cn.
+Or you can use the mod version.**

 **The mod version of this data pack is packaged via Modrinth and updated synchronously with the data pack version.
 The content is completely consistent with the data pack version.**